drex2308/venkataramu-portfolio/final_project_DhanushVenkataramu-part-two.md

 ### Conclusion

 This user research provided invaluable insights into how I can refine my narrative and visualizations to better engage both experienced investors and upcoming farmers.
-By integrating success stories, improving visual clarity, and emphasizing sustainable practices, I will create a more compelling and accessible story in Part III of my project.
+By integrating user success stories, improving visual clarity, and emphasizing sustainable practices, I will create a more compelling and accessible story in Part III of my project.